Code-Institute-Submissions/the_game/README.md

 Scores will be displayed between two cards stating clearly who is winning or losing.

 All cards are discarded after each round limiting games to number of turns 12 to 16 based on the number of cards.
+For example 12 cards each is 24 cards in total and 16 cards is 32 cards in total.

 When the outcome result is made, I click (the player) on the Home/Reset button will start the game again.
 A more complex way of recording scores results maybe considered if progress is made and time constraints allow it.